greg42/truecrypt4bsd/README.md

 coder and I'm not going to claim that it's secure either.
 Still, it can serve as a PoC of how a FreeBSD TrueCrypt could look like.

 The code still has some issues.
-It is not possible to use key files.
 Only simple encrypted volumes are supported.
 No fancy hidden volumes or full system encryption.
 And of course there are probably quite some bugs / missing features I just don't know about.

 _WARNING_: This may or may not work!
 I'm not making *any* security claims here.
 Really, please consider this code just as a PoC!